More info coming soon.

 Here is the oversize (from Plainsman MSculp) on the four coarsest screens we use to do particle size distributions on clay bodies.
 There are very few intermediate sizes between the very fine particles of the base body and the coarse particles of the grog and sand.
 Contrary to what I have thought up until now, lately we have found that this approach makes for greater plasticity, better drying and less water splitting than if the grog and body contain a range of coarse to very fine particles.
 It also feels smooth on the wheel.

 When two clays are joined are they compatible?

 These bi-body strips are made by rolling two clays together in a thin sandwich.
 Three porcelains are being compared to a very plastic grogged sculpture body.
 After drying (top) they curl a little, two toward the sculpture body and one, the most plastic of the porcelains, toward the white.
 But on firing to cone 8 they curl dramatically toward the porcelain side (because it shrinks alot more).
-Now imagine one of these porcelains is being used as a slip on this body.
+Now imagine one of these porcelains is being used as a engobe on this body.

 Why you need to know about spalling

 It is easy to find pictures of spalling bricks at google.
 This happens because water trapped in the pores of ceramic and concrete expands during freezing and breaks it down.
 This should be a concern to people making architectural and sculpture pieces for outdoors.
 How do you know if your ceramic will spall?
 It needs open and closed pore space if over 1% closed porosity.
 Measure the percentage gain in weight (of a test tile) after a 24-hour water soak, that is 'open porosity'.
 Then boil for 5 hours and it will soak up more water, measure that as the % closed porosity.
 The second number needs to be 20% greater than the first.
 Why?
 The closed space provides a place for expansion as the water is freezing.